Javascript Madness Intro

 Konqueror - - 4.3.1

 Tests were also performed on Netscape, Mozilla, Camino, Seamonkey and K-Meleon.
-These all use the same layout engine as Firefox, called "Gecko" and behave the same way as versions of Firefox with the same Gecko version, just as Safari, Chrome, Ephiphay all use the WebKit engine.
+These all use the same layout engine as Firefox, called "Gecko" and behave the same way as versions of Firefox with the same Gecko version, just as Safari, Chrome, and Ephiphay all use the WebKit engine.
 In this article we will generally refer to Gecko and Webkit version numbers instead of any particular Gecko-based browser version numbers.
 See the Gecko/Webkit version table for the mapping between browser version numbers and layout engine version numbers.

 Previous versions of this document included coverage of the iCab 3 browser, but more recent versions of iCab use WebKit, and so presumably behave exactly like the other WebKit browsers.
 Since it is unlikely that many web developers will want to go out of their way to support iCab 3, that material has been removed from this document and archived in a separate report on iCab 3.